No-mind: Chan

 Double page from the Korean woodblock print of "The Sixth Patriarch's Dharma Jewel Platform Sutra", Goryeo, c.
 1310.
 Bibliothèque Nationale de France.

 The term no-mind quickly became a central teaching of the Chan schools.
 It is the key topic of a short Chan text among the Dunhuang manuscripts called Treatise on No-Mind (Wuxin lun) which is attributed to Bodhidharma.
 This text bears many similarities to another text, the Jueguanlun (Treatise on Cutting off Contemplation).
 Some scholars also see Daoist influence on these as well as the influence of the works of Sengzhao.
 The Treatise on No-Mind is considered to summarize the teachings of the Southern school tradition.

 Huangbo Xiyun (died 850 CE) mentions the concept several times, writing that "if one could only achieve no-mind right at this moment, the fundamental essence (本体) will appear of itself".
-He also writes:
+He also states:

 The Mind is Buddha; no-mind is the Way [Dao].
 Just be without mind and stop your thinking.
 Just be of that Mind where there is no existence or non-existence, no long and no short, no self and no others, neither negative nor positive, and neither within nor without.
 Just know, above all, that non-differentiating Mind is the Buddha, that Buddha is the Mind and that the Mind is emptiness.
 Therefore, the real Dharmakaya is just emptiness.
 It is not necessary to seek anything whatsoever, and all who do continue to seek for something only prolong their suffering in samsara...Hold neither a concept of holy nor of worldliness; think neither of emptiness nor tranquility in the Dharma.
 Since originally there is no non-existent Dharma, it is, therefore, not necessary to have a view of existence as such.
 Furthermore, concepts of existence and non-existence are all perverted views just like the illusion created by a film spread over diseased eyes.
 Analogously, the perceptions of seeing and hearing, just like the film that creates the illusion for diseased eyes, cause the errors and delusions of all sentient beings.
 Being without motive, desire or view, and without compromise, is the way of the patriarchs.